 It is often said that the only inevitable things in life are death and taxes.
 While that’s somewhat true, the reality is your taxes won’t always look the same.
-Throughout your lifetime, several key life events can cause changes to your tax status.
+Throughout your lifetime, several key life events affect taxes and can cause changes to your tax status.

 From getting married, to having babies and taking on a new job to retirement several key life changes prompt the need to change the way your taxes are filed.